-^{}We are grateful to the Policy and Planning Research Unit (PPRU) Committee for financial assistance related to this project.
+Acknowledgements.
+We are grateful to the Policy and Planning Research Unit (PPRU) Committee for financial assistance related to this project.
 Gerhard Glomm gratefully acknowledges very generous hospitality from the Indian Statistical Institute during his research visit.
-We also thank participants at the Midwest Macroeconomics Meetings (Fall 2012) for their helpful comments.
+We also thank participants at the Midwest Macroeconomics Meetings (Fall 2012) and participants at the 2014 UNU-WIDER Helsinki conference on 'Inequality, Measurement, Trends, Impacts, and Policies' for their helpful comments.